Naman1997/Terminal-themes/zsh/README.md

 ## Install

-This readme is specifically for installing this config of oh-my-zsh in arch linux.
+This guide is specifically for installing this config of oh-my-zsh in arch linux.
 Some commands might be different depending on your distro.

 ```
 sudo pacman -S wget zsh